 Patient education tool

-Blue color highlights problem areas providing a visual motivator for patients to improve oral hygiene.
+Blue color highlights problem areas providing education tool and motivator for patients to improve oral hygiene.

 Monitor disease over time